 Enterprise Helpdesk Chatbots: How They Boost Customer Service

 Enterprise helpdesks are the key drivers of customer satisfaction and engagement, as they are usually the first point of contact for customers.
 They provide a wide variety of services, including responding to sales inquiries, product questions, and solving customer issues.
-Customers expect quick and accurate information and guidance from enterprise helpdesk.
-Their experience with the helpdesk contributes significantly towards retaining customer base and growing the business.
+Customers expect quick and accurate information and guidance from the enterprise helpdesk.
+Their experience with the helpdesk contributes significantly towards retaining the customer base and growing the business.
 According to Forrester, 73% of customers say valuing their time is the most important thing a company can do to retain them.
 Internal efficiencies, too, impact customer service.
 If you can reduce the workload of your helpdesk agents, they can provide better service.

 Chatbots are emerging as capable virtual agents that can enhance the effectiveness of enterprise service desks.
 Studies indicate that 30-50% of service requests are repetitive and can be automated.
 The automation, through enterprise helpdesk chatbots, can drive both internal efficiencies as well as customer service.

 There are two responsibilities of an enterprise helpdesk; one, to address customer queries and process their requests.
 Serving as the first point of contact for existing and potential customers, they provide answers to customers and resolve their issues.
 They also drive internal and external efficiencies by ensuring compliance with SLAs.